Vic Moore: Speed Test Drill and Controversy

-In 1967 Vic Moore appeared at the Long Beach International Karate Championships in Long Beach, California and participated in a martial arts speed drill against Jeet Kun Do founder and movie star, Bruce Lee.
+In 1967 Vic Moore appeared at the Long Beach International Karate Championships in Long Beach, California and participated in a martial arts speed drill against Jeet Kune Do founder and movie star, Bruce Lee.
 The point of the speed drill challenge was to stop Lee's famous unstoppable punch.
 Lee told Moore that he was going to throw a straight punch to the face, and all he had to do was to try to block it.
 Lee took several steps back and asked if Moore was ready.
 When Moore nodded in affirmation, Lee glided towards him until he was within striking range.
 He then threw a straight punch directly at Moore's face, and stopped before impact.
 In eight attempts, Moore allegedly failed to block any of the punches.

 In contrast, Moore and Grandmaster Steve Mohammed said that Lee had first told Moore that he was going to throw a straight punch to the body, which Moore blocked.
 Lee attempted another punch, and Moore blocked it as well.
 The third punch, which Lee threw to Moore's face, did not come nearly within striking distance.
 Moore claims that Lee never successfully struck Moore but Moore was able to strike Lee on two successful attempts, immediately after Lee had made the three attempts described above.
 Moore further claims that Bruce Lee said he was the fastest American he's ever seen and that Lee's media crew repeatedly played the one punch towards Moore's face that did not come within striking range, allegedly in an attempt to give the impression that Lee had thrown eight successive punches and thereby preserve Lee's superstar image.

+In response to Moore and Mohammed's claims, Chuck Sullivan, who is the Senior Grandmaster of the International Karate Connection Association (IKCA) and who witnessed the event, recalled in an interview on Viking Samurai’s YouTube channel that Moore failed to block all incoming punches and never struck back at Bruce Lee.
+In the middle of the interview, the channel host called Moore by phone to confront him with Chuck's testimony.
+Moore stood by his claims and further asserted that Bruce Lee actually cried after failing to block his punches, an event that Sullivan categorically denied witnessing.